MartinaPincione/Python/README.md

-# This program allows for a player to choose a word for someone to guess hangman or can randomly generate a word for a single user to play.
+# This program allows for a player to choose a word for someone else to decode, or have the program randomly select a word for them.
+This can either be a two player or single player game.
+Enjoy!